Apple-Honey Upside-Down Cakes

 Game plan: You can also bake a single cake in an 8-inch cake pan for 45 minutes.

 This recipe was featured as part of our Halloween Horror Movie Menu.
+We also recommend our easy apple cupcakes.

 For the caramel: